Mercury auto insurance: Overall verdict

 Mercury car insurance costs for teens

-The average cost of insurance for a teenager with Mercury is $7,475 a year.
+The average cost of insurance for a teenager with Mercury is $12,251 a year, the highest among all regional carriers.
 Teenagers are the most expensive age group to insure because statistics show teens are involved in more accidents – including serious ones – than any other age group.

-Take a look at the table below to see how much Mercury costs for auto insurance for teens compared to other age groups and other companies.
+Take a look at the table below to see how much Mercury costs for auto insurance for teens compared to other companies.
 Note that as you approach middle age, rates drop.

 Mercury car insurance costs for adults